 - details of improvement notices given by inspectors under section 80A of the Act

 - details of any breach of licence conditions by a licensee, of which the CEO is aware

 - details of all reports received by the CEO from the Council and the NSC under Part 4, paragraphs 20(f) or 26(1)(d) of the Act, and

 - a list of all facilities licensed under Part 5 of the Act.

 I am pleased to provide you with a report, meeting the requirements of the Act, covering the period 1 January to 31 March 2023.

 Please note that subsection 60(6) of the Act requires you to cause a copy of the report to be laid before each House of the Parliament within 15 sitting days of the day on which this report was given to you.

 The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) is the Australian Government’s primary authority on radiation protection and nuclear safety.
 Our purpose is to protect the Australian people and the environment from the harmful effects of radiation, through understanding risks, best practice regulation, research, policy, services, partnerships and engaging with the community.

-The Radiation Protection and Nuclear Safety Program, contained within the 2021-22 PBS, describes four Key performance measures, against which ARPANSA seeks to achieve its outcome.
-These measures are:
+The Radiation Protection and Nuclear Safety Program, contained within the 2022-23 PBS, describes four key performance measures, against which ARPANSA seeks to achieve its outcome:

 - Provide high quality advice to government and the community on health, safety and environmental risks from radiation.